jeffreybernadas/react-library-boilerplate/README.md

 npm install
 ```

-_Note: I always update all dependencies whenever I have the time._
+_Note: I will always update all dependencies whenever I have the time._

 Then run the storybook in development mode to see components by running:

 ```